findritesh/Applied-Machine-Learning-Coursera/README.md

 -Communicate thought process and assumptions aloud to the interviewer and they will be able to provide any guidance on expectations.

 You should have a computer on hand for the interview as the coding portion will involve using a shared screen website (Coderpad: https://coderpad.io/ ), where you can select and switch between any of the languages available.
 We will generate a unique link for you to access during your interview.

+A few helpful hints:

+Think out loud if you are working through a solution you are presented with as the Engineer will want to know how you approach and troubleshoot problems.
+And also even before you begin coding your solution on the white board, give yourself a minute to think through what you will write.
+If the interviewer gives you hints to improve your code, take them and run with them.
+It is good to adjust and work through the problems with the interviewer to show your thought process and problem solving ability.
+The Engineer will also want to ascertain your level of interest in the role.
+Have some questions prepared, for example, what is involved in the role, day to day tasks, what is the most exciting project they have worked on in Facebook etc
+Please research recent news online for talking points and more information about Facebook.
+Finally, be passionate!
+It can be a game-changer when interviewers notice how excited you are about learning new things or solving new problems.
+Go to Program Creek review the Top 10 algorithms for a Coding Interview.
+Try to pick a few of the classic examples to solve by hand and from scratch on a blank sheet of paper.
+Time yourself so you are completing each question within 15-20 minutes.
+This exercise should best prepare you with what to expect during the interview.
+Don't worry about rote memorization such as runtimes or API/native calls.
+It's always good to know how to figure out approximate runtimes on the fly but the code you write is more important.
+Generally avoid solutions that would have lots of edge cases or huge if/elseif/... blocks.
+Most coding interview questions at most places are designed with semi-elegant solutions so try to identify patterns.
+Deciding between iteration and recursion is always an important step.
+You may be asked in the interview to explain a technically challenging problem you have worked on in the past.
+Think about and explain how the problem was technically challenging.

+A few coding samples:

+Cracking the Coding Interview
+Career cup
+Code Chef
+Project Euler
+Use Code Runner App, an editor to practice your algorithms To study runtime complexity, use http://bigocheatsheet.com/